Get started with Jira Service Management for admins

 Assets in Jira Service Management is a Premium and Enterprise only feature.
-It is compatible only with company-managed projects.
-Learn more about Assets.
+Tell me more about Assets.

 Special permissions apply to users when viewing or editing Assets objects custom fields: